EXEMPTIONS

 To qualify for a new and expending business exemption, the applicant must comply with all requirements and

 provisions for said exemption in NDCC 40-57.1.
-The City of Dickinson Resolution No. 20-2004 establishes

 Commercial or Residential Remodeling Exemption

-- Residential properties must be at least 25 years old and improvements must increase the market value of the
+- Residential properties must be at least 25 years old and an exemption may be granted for up to five years.

 Charitable Exemption